blairmacintyre/blairmacintyre.github.com/_posts/2018-05-16-jony-ive-watches-and-design.md

 {% maincolumn 'assets/uploads/ive-interview-masthead.jpg' "Ive talks watches." %}

-It's interesting to read interviews with folks like Ive, from a different perspective that you might get in the usual tech venues like Ars, Wired, FastCo, etc.  Here, the audience is people who love high end watches.
+It's interesting to read interviews with folks like Ive, from a different perspective that you might get in the usual tech venues like Ars, Wired, or FastCo.
+Here, the audience is people who love high end watches.
 It's clear the author has a viewpoint, and wants to push back against the perception that Apple and other companies creating electonic watches are  "the enemy" of high-end mechanical watch lovers and makers.
 It's an interesting read just for that perspective.

 {% newthought "A few things" %} about the article prompted me to post something here.
 The first was that one of the things Ive said  reasonated with me: